These 7 simple tests can protect your heart ♥️

 • Be active.
 All physical activity is good for you.
 To raise your HDL cholesterol, aim for moderate-intensity aerobic exercise like biking and fast walking.

-• Eat foods with more unsaturated fats like olive and canola oils, avocados and nuts.
+• Eat foods with more unsaturated fats like olive and canola oils, avocados, and nuts.

 • Cut back on foods with saturated fats like coconut oil, butter, and fatty meats.